InsightSoftwareConsortium/ITKPythonPackage/docs/Build_ITK_Python_packages.rst

 Linux
 -----

-On any linux distribution with docker and bash installed, running the script dockcross-manylinux-build-wheels.sh will create 64-bit wheels for both python 2.x and python 3.x in the dist directory.
+On any linux distribution with docker and bash installed, running the script dockcross-manylinux-build-wheels.sh will create 64-bit wheels for python 3.9+ in the dist directory.

 For example::